EI-CoreBioinformatics/CoassemblyPipeline/README.md

 ## CoassemblyPipeline

-Snakemake pipeline to generate and QC genome coassemblies from G&T-Seq
+Snakemake pipeline to generate and QC genome (co)assemblies from (G&T-Seq).

 **THIS PIPELINE DOES NOT TRIM READS.
 IT EXPECTS THE INPUT READS TO HAVE ALREADY BEEN ADAPTER TRIMMED**